Tuesday, January 31, 2023

 • API Gateway pass request to Service discovery (based on IPs)

-• Centralized logic into an API Gateway
+• Centralize logic into an API Gateway

-There are 2 main source discovery patterns available to implement service discovery for microservices,
+There are 2 main source discovery patterns available to implement service discovery for microservices.

 o client-side service registry,